alan-turing-institute/sqlsynthgen/docs/source/installation.rst

 Installation
 ============

-To use SqlSynthGen, first install it.
+To use datafaker, first install it.

 Make sure you have pipx installed.
 To do this on Windows: